marcotav/predicting-number-of-comments-on-reddit-using-random-forest-classifier/README.md

 ## Steps

 This project had three steps:
 - Collecting data by scraping a website using the Python package `requests` and using the Python library `BeautifulSoup` which efficiently extracts HTML code.
-We scraped the 'hot' threads as listed on the [Reddit homepage](https://www.reddit.com/) (see figure below) and acquired the following pieces of information about each thread:
+We scraped the 'hot' threads as listed on the <br> [Reddit homepage](https://www.reddit.com/) (see figure below) and acquired the following pieces of information about each thread:

    - The title of the thread
    - The subreddit that the thread corresponds to